Duukkis8D/reaktor-summer-2021-pre-assignment/README.md

 ## Usage

+The app has two sides: this frontend (repository) and the following backend (repository) https://github.com/Duukkis8D/reaktor-summer-2021-heroku-app.

 The app can be started in https://reaktor-2021-duukkis8d.herokuapp.com/.

 Alternatively it can be started in local development environment by first cloning this repository to any directory.